parvezs27/Excel-Clothing-Store-Analysis/README.md

 We will now check over our data, this can be viewed as the analysis before the analysis.
 We have been given data by the engineers, who are highly educated and qualified professionals, however, as best practice, we have to make sure the data is appropriate for our task.

 Upon opening the dataset, we can see certain columns providing demographic data such as gender and age.
 We also have columns such as the ship city column providing geographic data.
 We can also see columns which provide us with cusotmer purchase information such as what channels are being used to make purchases, what categories are being purchased from, which sizes and the quantities and price of each item.
 Additionally, there are also ID columns such as customer ID and order ID, as well as an index, which can be viewed as keys.
 These are unique identifiers assigned to a particular piece of information such as customer ID or order ID.
 In this dataset an index column provides a unique identifier for each row, where each row denotes the whole of a single order or a part of an order.
+The structure of the data is also appropriate, with each row representing the sale of each item and Order Id's separated on different rows, which allows us to analyse item sales easily.

 From this data, we can already see that we have the information to help us understand the stores customer base.
 Having demographic, geographic, behavioural and psychographic data can help with customer profiling and in gaining a deeper understanding of the customer.
 This information can then be used to drive business decisions such as marketing based decisions e.g. how to market to each segement of the customer base and how much to market and inventory based decisions e.g. which products should be stocked more or less.

 Lets move onto data cleaning to make sure the data is in good shape before analysis.

-## Data Cleaning
+## Data Cleaning and Preparation
 Data cleaning is an **crucial** process, as we want our data to be in the best possible state, free from as much "rogue data" as possible.
 Rogue data being, incomplete, inaccurate, irrelevant, corrupt or incorrectly formatted data.
 Having accurate, complete, relevant and correctly formatted data will make sure our analysis is reliable and will make other tasks easier such as future analyses.

 Lets start by checking for blanks, duplicates and inconsistencies within our data.
 To check for blanks/nulls in our dataset, we will highlight all the data by pressing ctrl+A or double clicking the triangle on the left corner next to column A, then we'll utilise the go to special function by pressing F5, click blank, OK and Excel will begin scanning the dataset.
 We've received a "no cells were found" from Excel, which means so there are no blanks in our dataset.
-If in the case we did get nulls, we would have to figure out what to do with these nulls.
+If in the case we did get nulls, we would have to figure how to handle these nulls.
 Sometimes it's just a matter of looking at the data surrounding it and filling in the null.
 For example, you may have a customer who's purchased two items, these will be shown in two rows, each with an order ID and customer ID value.
 Lets say the order ID was missing for one of the rows, by looking at the other row and seeing that the Order ID is the same, then it's clear that the customer ID will be the same too.
-In other cases, you may have to decide whether to use the mean, median, mode or other method for imputation.
-Generally, the mean is the most common method for imputation of numeric data, but if there are outliers it won't be the best option as outliers can heavily skew the mean in either direction.
+In other cases, you may have to decide whether to use the mean, median, mode or another imputation method for handling null values.
+This entirely depends on the data and context, but generally, the mean is the most common method for imputation of numeric data, but if there are outliers it won't be the best option as outliers can heavily skew the mean in either direction.
 Where there are outliers, the median is a better option.
-The mode is more appropriate for categorical data.
+The mode is more appropriate for categorical data and represents the most common category.
 These are not the only imputation methods, other methods include forward and backward fill for time series data and interpolation such as linear interpolation.
-However often times the clues aren't within the dataset and we have to either liase with other stakeholders e.g. Data Engineers to see if the data can be retrieved and/or discuss with managers and executives to see how to handle the missing values.
+It's impportant to liase with stakeholders such as our managers and/or executives before using any of these methods, so we can make sure we are handling these values in alignment with preferred company practices.

 We'll also have a look at our index column to see if the unique row identifiers are in sequential ascending order.
 To do this, we will use the formula: IF(OR((A2+1=A3),(A2-1=A1)),"Sequential","Not Sequential")
 Here we're asking Excel to output "Sequential" if a cell plus 1, equals the the value of the cell below.
 If this condition is not met, Excel will output "Not Sequential".
 After running the formula, we will go to Data and add a filter to the column, so we can see the distinct values.
 Here we can only see "Sequential", meaning that the values of the column are in ascending sequential order.
 If there was a "Not Sequential" shown, we would use the filter to find where this occurred and correct the issue.
 It's important we correct any errors with a primary key column as these keys are used to connect tables with one another.
 ![image](https://github.com/parvezs27/Excel-Clothing-Store-Analysis/assets/107979122/95185f25-7e03-4046-a64b-89ac387b51d4)

-We will now go column by column checking for any issues, once again, we'll be looking out for any abnormal values, these could be an integer that's much lower or higher than the expected range or a repeat of value but with a spelling error etc.
+We will now go column by column checking for any issues.

-Order ID:
+Order ID and Customer ID:
 The Order ID column contains numeric characters in a particular format, with 3 numeric characters followed by a dash and 7 numeric characters, followed by a dash and 7 numeric characters again.
-Upon adding a filter and scanning through the disctinct values in the filter
-Customer ID:
-- Contains numeric characters for the customer ID, using the same process of running a filter and scanning through, no issues or abnormalities standout.
+Upon adding a filter and scanning through the disctinct values in the filter, all the Order Id's seem to follow the same formatting with nothing abnormal standing Similarly with the customer ID column, using the same process of running a filter and scanning through, no issues or abnormalities standout.

 Gender:
-- Already on first glance, we can see that there's "Women", "Men" and "W", indicating that genders have been denoted with both the word and the first letter of the gender.
+Already on first glance, we can see that there's "Women", "Men" and "W", indicating that genders have been denoted with both the word and the first letter of the word for the gender.
 We want to denote using just one method, here we'll denote the genders using the words "Men" and "Women" and replace any "W" and "M" with these.
 To do that, we will filter for "M" and "W" and run the find and replace function and replace these with the appropriate the gender.

 ![image](https://github.com/parvezs27/Excel-Clothing-Store-Analysis/assets/107979122/c6c52777-20c4-42a7-956b-37677bd738ec)
 Before